What about security?

 If you have groov Server for Windows, use separate network interface cards (NICs) in the PC running groov Server to accomplish the same thing.

 One of groov’s advantages is that it doesn’t dump your full HMI onto a mobile screen.
-Instead, you build your own interface to include only the data and controls you really need on a mobile device.
+Instead, you build your own interface, including only the data and controls required for a large screen or a small screen.

 groov Build gives you two tabs to work in: one for PCs and tablets, and one for phones.
 Start in the one that most of your users will have.
 The other one is built automatically, but you’ll want to move things around, change labels or sizes, or remove elements you don’t want to have shown.
 For example, you can make a detailed trend visible on a PC or large-screen HDTV in the factory, but not on a smartphone’s small screen.